Microcontroller to Raspberry Pi WiFi MQTT communication

-Send data from ESP8266 or ESP32 to Raspberry Pi via MQTT
+Send data from ESP8266 or EPS32 to Raspberry Pi via MQTT

-In this tutorial we create a WiFi MQTT communication system with all components to send data from an ESP8266 or ESP32 weather station to a Rasbperry Pi.
+In this tutorial we create a WiFi MQTT communication between an ESP8266 or ESP32 microcontroller and a Raspberry Pi.

 With this article you learn